ksu-is/StudyBuddy/projectroadmap.md

 •	Implement algorithms for personalized study plans and spaced repetition for flashcards.
 •	Integrate additional features (e.g., calendar integration for reminders).

+Phase 4: Integration and Testing
+•	Integrate frontend and backend components.
+•	Conduct thorough testing for functionality, usability, and performance.

+Phase 6: Continuous Improvement ongoing
+•	Prioritize and implement new features and enhancements based on feedback and emerging trends.
+•	Regularly update documentation and provide customer support as needed.
+•	Maintain and optimize the application for scalability and performance.